 Some more WordCamp takeaways in part deux…

-EduBloggin’ The Crowd at WordCamp by CogDogBlog, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-ShareAlike 3.0 Unported License.
+EduBloggin’ The Crowd at WordCamp by CogDogBlog, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.